ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 However, there is no need for him to swallow his piece before distributing the rest, as he may L'Chatchilah give out the Challah while still chewing.
 (See Sefer Toras Shabbos Siman 274:4)

-2) When distributing the Challah, a man should give his wife first and then the rest of the participants according to chashivus (importance, e.g. Talmid Chacham, Kohen etc.), or age.
+2) When distributing the Challah, a man should give his wife first and then the rest of the participants according to chashivus (importance, e.g. Talmid Chacham, Kohen, by age etc.), or age.
 (As heard from a recognized, prominent Posek)

 Halachos for Erev Shabbos Kodesh, August 15, 2014